spotlightpa/poor-richard/content/about/about-privacy.md

 The following list describes the categories of personal information we collect.

-- _Analytics Information_.
-We collect certain analytics information automatically as you navigate our Services.
+- <em>Analytics Information. </em>We collect certain analytics information automatically as you navigate our Services.
 This includes cookies, tracking pixels, tags or similar tools.
-For more information, please view the “**How Do We Use “Cookies” and Other Tracking Technologies?**” section below.
+For more information, please view the “<strong>How Do We Use “Cookies” and Other Tracking Technologies?</strong>”<strong> </strong>section below.

-- _Contact Information_ includes name, zip code, address, email address, and phone number.
+- <em>Contact Information </em>includes name, zip code, address, email address, and phone number.
 We collect this information when you provide it directly to us such as signing up for newsletters, donating to us, or otherwise filling out a form.

-- _Device Information_ includes hardware model, screen size, language and other settings, memory capacity, plug-ins, internet service provider, internet domain, TCP configuration parameters, operating system, application version number, browser, names, versions and package IDs of software on your device, and IP addresses.
+- <em>Device Information </em>includes hardware model, screen size, language and other settings, memory capacity, plug-ins, internet service provider, internet domain, TCP configuration parameters, operating system, application version number, browser, names, versions and package IDs of software on your device, and IP addresses.
 We collect this information automatically as you navigate our Services.

-- _Email Interaction Information_ includes IP address, location information, unique device identifier or characteristics, internet service provider, mobile carrier, mobile phone number, browser, and operating system, and cookies.
+- <em>Email Interaction Information </em>includes IP address, location information, unique device identifier or characteristics, internet service provider, mobile carrier, mobile phone number, browser, and operating system, and cookies.
 We collect this information when you interact with our marketing emails such as by clicking on links in those emails.
 If you email us, we will collect your email address and any information contained in the email.

-- _Geolocation Information_ includes information about your actual location, which may be determined from GPS and other sensors that may reveal information on or nearby devices, Wi-Fi access points, and cell towers.
-We collect this information automatically as you navigate our Services.
+- <em>Geolocation Information </em>includes information about your actual location, which may be determined from GPS and other sensors that may reveal information on or nearby devices, Wi-Fi access points, and cell towers.
+We collect this information automatically as you navigate our Services.<mark></mark>

-- _Interests and Preferences_ includes information you provide to us about why you are contributing to Spotlight PA.
+- <em>Interests and Preferences </em>includes information you provide to us about why you are contributing to Spotlight PA.
 We collect this information when you provide it directly to us.

-- _Payment Information_ includes name, address, phone number, debit or credit card information, and payment history.
+- <em>Payment Information </em>includes name, address, phone number, debit or credit card information, and payment history.
 We use third parties to process your payments when you contribute to us, and we may store that information.

-- _Responses to Surveys and Questionnaires_ includes any information you provide to us when you fill out voluntary news surveys such as an email address if you chose to provide it.
+- <em>Responses to Surveys and Questionnaires </em>includes any information you provide to us when you fill out voluntary news surveys such as an email address if you chose to provide it.
 We collect this information when you provide it directly to us, including when you respond to our surveys on third party websites.

-- _Social Media Information_ includes information that you post by sharing on a blog or another social media platform.
+- <em>Social Media Information </em>includes information that you post by sharing on a blog or another social media platform.
 We collect this information when you provide it directly to us.
 Please note that your comments will be visible to the public, so you should never share personal information that you would like to keep private.

 #### Other Ways We May Collect, Use, or Share the Information

 We may also reserve the right to collect, use, or share personal information for the following purposes:

 - <em>For legal purposes.</em> We reserve the right to cooperate with local, provincial, state, federal, and international officials in any investigation requiring either personal information or reports about lawful of unlawful user activity on this Site.
 We also reserve the right to share your personal information to establish, exercise, or defend our legal and property rights, including providing information to others for the purposes of fraud prevention.
 We may also share your personal information with any person who we reasonably believe may apply to a court or other competent authority for disclosure of that personal information where, in our reasonable opinion, such court or authority would be reasonably likely to order disclosure of that personal information.

     If we are ordered by a legal process or government to provide data about one or more individual users, we will notify those users of our compliance with that order, to the extent permitted by law.

-- <em>Business transactions or mergers.</em> We reserve the right to share your personal information to third parties as part of any potential business or asset sale, merger, acquisition, investment, round of funding, or similar type of transaction.
+- <em>Business transactions or mergers. </em>We reserve the right to share your personal information to third parties as part of any potential business or asset sale, merger, acquisition, investment, round of funding, or similar type of transaction.
 Additionally, if we are entering into a corporate transaction with a third party, we may receive personal information in connection with the diligence.
 If we close a transaction, the third party may transfer personal information, which we would use as described in this Policy.
 - <em>Bankruptcy or insolvency.</em> In the event of bankruptcy, insolvency, or dissolution proceedings, we may share your personal information with third parties as part of the sale or reorganization process.
 - <em>Information from our affiliates and partners</em>.
 We may collect information from our partners and affiliates, subsidiaries, joint ventures, or other companies under common control.
 We may combine that information with other information we collect about you, but we will always use the information as described in this Policy.
 We may also share information with affiliates, subsidiaries, joint ventures, or other companies under common control.

 ### 3. How Do We Use “Cookies” and Other Tracking Technologies?

 We may send one or more cookies to your computer or other device.
 We may also use other similar technologies such as tracking pixels, tags, or similar tools when you visit our Services.
 These technologies can collect data regarding your operating system, browser type, device type, screen resolution, IP address, and other technical information, as well as navigation events and session information as you interact with our Services.
 This information allows us to understand how you use the Services.

 #### What Are Cookies?

 Cookies are small files created by websites, including our Services, that reside on your computer’s hard drive and that store information about your use of a particular website.
 When you access our Services, we use cookies and other tracking technologies to:

 - Estimate our audience size and usage patterns;